-In May 2021, the government indicated in its response to a Women and Equalities Committee report that it would bring these proposals into effect when parliamentary time allows.
-There has been no further news on this.
+In May 2021, the government indicated in its response to a Women and Equalities Committee report that it would bring these proposals into effect 'when parliamentary time allows'.
+However, since then, the government has instead confirmed it is backing a Private Members' Bill seeking to implement these reforms.
+This Bill is now making its way through the legislative process.